Skip to content

 Terminal + FFmpegYesScriptable transcodeYou maintain flags

 Built-in tools cover one-off tasks.
-They thin out when you need mixed PNG + MP4 + PDF in one queue, target file size on video for a 20 MB ticket cap, or folder monitoring on an ingest directory.
+They thin out when you need mixed PNG + MP4 + PDF in one queue, a typed megabyte cap on video, or a watch folder on an ingest directory.
+Offline does not have to mean fully manual: saved presets and watch folders can still run without network access for the encode step.

 Air-gapped and low-connectivity workflows